 Macro - Rome Contemporary Art Museum

 It was created from the Capitoline structures assigned to promote contemporary art.
 It has two exhibition spaces: the former Peroni factory and the pavilions of the former slaughterhouse building in Testaccio.
-The original site, which was created in 1999 from the reconversion of the old factory space of the Peroni brewery, was recently expanded with a major project by the French architect Odile Decq; on display are works by Italian artists from the 1960s to the current day.
+The original site, which was created in 1999 from the reconversion of the old factory space of the Peroni brewery, was recently expanded with a major project by the French architect Odile Decq; the permanent exhibition presents artworks by Italian artists from the 1960s to the present day.
 The complex of the former slaughterhouse, an example of industrial architecture, is a lively area for cultural events and exhibitions.